Oxlade family via Victoria

 6. Alfred 1863 Richmond Victoria

-Ben Oxlade and rowing
+Ben Oxlade as rowing racer

 Ben often appeared in Annual Regattas at London between Blackfriars and Southwark bridges.
 He was second for coat and badge at 1850 Grand Thames Regatta.
 Also 1850, he won scullers' match race on the Thames, said The Times a most determined and gallant contest which augured well for future advancement in the path of celebrity: full report.
 In 1856 he was third paired oars Thames Regatta, 1858 winner two match races, subsequently loser two others.
 The management of the Pauls Wharf Regatta was often entrusted to him.